 We're not teenagers anymore and having a flask bulging through your pocket during a wedding or subtly showing it to your friends during the wedding is tacky.
 If you have a flask or bottle make sure it's not showing through your pockets for photos.
 Make sure cell phones are turned to vibrate.

 While we would love the phone and iPad free weddings we know people are not always going to abide by your rules.
 Buy some silk and use it to keep friends and family from stepping into the isle during your wedding.
 Just string it down the altar closing off people from entering and exiting here, they can enter elsewhere.
 This works for backyard weddings and churches.
 I've had plenty of times where a kiss is about to happen and an aunt or uncle or friend steps into the middle of isle and holds up an iPad.
+This will only prevent everyone from stepping into the isle, cell phone and iPad free weddings just translate to the guest sticking their phones in the air to record the wedding.
+This may be very annoying but in their minds they’re just doing it so they can send you a nice video of your wedding or a nice picture afterwards most likely.

 Keep on schedule as much as possible but remember that you are the bride and groom and what you say.. goes.
 You can be late here and there and the vendors will work with that as best as possible.
 If the whole day runs behind though then maybe the food has already been cooking now gets dry or the DJ & photographer's schedule is off.
 I have seen a minister start a wedding before the entire bridal party and guests had arrived because she had another wedding to attend.
 I've seen a reception on the opposite side of the building kick off during written vows, both weddings were suppose to happen at the same time but ours ran late.
 I'll always remember the Valquez wedding that was opposite the wedding I was shooting.
 It took the employees who worked there about four minutes to get the music turned down for the wedding to continue.
-This venue did make up for it and they redid their vows privately.
+This venue did make up for it and they redid their vows

 During the reception, the bouquet toss, cake cutting, garter belt.. it helps break up the night.
 Otherwise it's eating and occasionally dancing.
 A fun DJ will keep things going but get everyone involved with games when possible, the DJ will usually work in a few fun things.